 8. Run A Site Audit

-Technical SEO helps search engines crawl, index, and understand your site’s content better.
-That’s why it’s a good idea to conduct an audit to make sure there are no red flags that could harm its rankings.
+Technical SEO helps search engines crawl, index, and better understand your site’s content.
+That’s why it’s a good idea to conduct an audit to ensure no red flags could harm its rankings.

 - Broken links & redirects